Alex Sobel

-Alexander David Sobel (born 26 April 1975) is a British Labour and Co-operative politician who has been the Member of Parliament (MP) for Leeds North West since the 2017 general election.
+Alexander David Sobel (born 26 April 1975) is a British Labour and Co-operative politician who has served as the Member of Parliament (MP) for Leeds Central and Headingley, previously Leeds North West, since 2017.
+He served as Shadow Minister for Nature Recovery and the Domestic Environment from 2021 to 2023.

-Early life
+Early life and career

-Born in Leeds on 26 April 1975, Sobel grew up in Beaconsfield attending Holtspur Middle School and John Hampden Grammar School.
+Alexander Sobel was born on 26 April 1975 in Hyde Park, Leeds, to parents who came to England from Israel in 1971.
+He grew up in Beaconsfield, attending Holtspur Middle School and John Hampden Grammar School.
 As a teenager, he joined anti-fascist and environmental protests in Leeds.
+He is Jewish.

 After graduating in information systems at the University of Leeds in 1997, Sobel worked with social enterprises, and ran the regional body Social Enterprise Yorkshire and the Humber from 2009 until 2017.